ohhh25/ai-book/README.md

 - Random, Random, Random!<br>
 - Random Updates!<br>

-Unit 04| Gradient Descent: The Perfect Algorithm To Use In Training
+Chapter 04| Gradient Descent: The Perfect Algorithm To Use In Training
 - Connection Of Hill To Cost Function & Using Slope at a Point (derivative) to determine Update Direction<br>
 - Numerical Derivative<br>
 - Calculus Chain Rule for High Schoolers<br>